AirDevil188/tic-tac-toe/README.md

 ## Things to do

-- Implement auto-slide feature to the image carousel
-- Optimize images further
-- Improve code further.
-Refactor code  more so that we can show only the functions that we need
+- Improve code furtherm, refactor the code  more so that we can show only the functions that we need
 - Add an option so that the player can play against the computer

 ## Feedback